 The Maine Crafts Association offers a variety of workshops and programs designed to enhance appreciation of fine crafts, to build technical skills and to build business development skills.

-- Exhibitions MCA’s exhibitions promote public awareness of the fine craft produced by Maine’s makers.
-The Inspired Hand exhibition series is an ongoing collaboration with the Atrium Gallery of the University of Southern Maine’s Lewiston-Auburn College.
-In January 2012, The Inspired Hand V showed the work of 35 member artists, including our seven Master Craft Artists selected to date.
-Additionally, the Center for Maine Craft mounts nine exhibitions per year, promoting MCA artist work, other organizations’ programming and work, or like-missioned Maine non-profits.
+Exhibitions: The Inspired Hand exhibition series is bi-annual collaboration with the Atrium Gallery of the University of Southern Maine’s Lewiston-Auburn College.
+The Center for Maine Craft mounts several exhibitions per year, promoting MCA artist work, other organizations’ programming and work, or like-missioned Maine non-profits.

-- Co-op Advertising Several co-op advertising opportunities are offered to MCA members each year.
-In 2011 artists paid to be included in group ads in DownEast (three full pages in two issues), The Maine Studio and Gallery Guide (four full pates) and Maine Weddings (one full page).
-The MCA negotiates low rates and passes the savings onto our members.
+Co-op Advertising: Several co-op advertising opportunities are offered to MCA members each year.
+In DownEast, The Maine Studio and Gallery Guide and Maine Weddings, The MCA negotiates low rates and passes the savings onto our members.

 Online Sales Marketplace: MCA increases sales of members’ work through a new partnership with New England Trading Company and Etsy.com.

 Maine Craft Weekend: In conjunction with American Craft Week, the MCA promoted the first annual MAINE CRAFT SATURDAY October 5, 2013.
 Modeled after Maine Maple Sunday and Buy Local Saturday, this event encourages craft artists all over the state to open to the public and take advantage of a critical mass of similar businesses doing the same thing at the same time.
 Includes an online participant listing and map.
 Now a full weekend to take place October 11&!2, 2014.